-Germany is the second largest source country of European students after the UK, with approximately 4,100 German students enrolled to study in Australia in 2013.
-Increased opportunities in the postgraduate education sector can be expected as Germany undertakes reforms in its tertiary education sector.
-Postgraduate studies provide institutions with the greatest opportunities to enter the German market, particularly in the areas of Information Technology, International Law and International Business and Technology.
+Germany is the third-largest source country of European students after Italy and the UK, with 4,571 German students enrolled to study in Australia in 2014.
+Postgraduate studies provide Australian institutions with the greatest opportunities to enter the German market, particularly in the areas of Information Technology, International Law and International Business and Technology.

-The Group of Eight Universities (Go8) signed a research cooperation arrangement with the German Academic Service (DAAD) in May 2007 to promote university research exchanges.
-The DAAD provides a range of attractive scholarship programmes and the Alexander von Humboldt Foundation has awarded 569 research awards and fellowships (between 1953 and 2011) to top Australian researchers.
-Additionally, Working Holiday Maker visa holders aged 18 - 30 are able to undertake English Language Intensive Courses for Overseas Students (ELICOS) and vocational and training opportunities that offer short placements of up to three months duration.
+The German Academic Exchange Service (DAAD) and Universities Australia signed the Australia-Germany Joint Research Cooperation Scheme in December 2014 to support bilateral research exchanges.
+The Alexander von Humboldt Foundation also offers grants for research exchanges.
+Between 1953 and 2014, it sponsored 616 Australian researchers for visits to Germany and 115 German researchers for visits to Australia.
+Additionally, Working Holiday Maker visa holders aged 18 - 30 are able to undertake English Language Intensive Courses for Overseas Students (ELICOS) and vocational and training opportunities offering short placements of up to three months duration.

 Bilateral economic and trade relationship

-In 2012 German investment in Australia totaled $18.5 billion, $13.6 billion of which was foreign direct investment (FDI).
-Australia’s investment in Germany in the same period was valued at A$48.9 billion.
-Germany is one of the top 10 of sources of FDI into Australia according to ABS data over the last 10 years.
-Australia has attracted over 700 German-owned businesses, including 480 German subsidiary companies employing more than 100,000 people across automotive and advanced manufacturing (Bosch, Hella, Continental, ZF, Fuchs, Carl Zeiss), ICT (SAP Research, Software AG, Siemens, IMC), pharmaceuticals/chemicals (Boehringer Ingelheim, Bayer, BASF, Evonik, Fresenius Medical Care), logistics and transport (DBSchenker, , DHL), clean technologies (Remondis) and banking/insurance (Deutsche Bank, Munich RE, Commerzbank, Allianz) and clean energy (SMA, Schueco, Degerenergie).
+Some of the largest German employers in Australia are Allianz, Hanson Australia (Heidelberger Zement), BOC (Linde), Siemens, Bosch, DB Schenker and Deutsche Bank.
+Other German companies have a presence across a number of industries in Australia, including automotive and advanced manufacturing (Bosch, Hella, Continental, ZF, Fuchs, Carl Zeiss), ICT (SAP Research, Software AG, IMC), pharmaceuticals/chemicals (Boehringer Ingelheim, Bayer, BASF, Evonik, Fresenius Medical Care), logistics and transport (DBSchenker, DHL), clean technologies (Remondis) and banking/insurance (Munich RE, Commerzbank, Allianz) and clean energy (SMA, Schueco, Degerenergie).